Zen Spot #5 -- Mindfulness, meditation and blessing thousands of books March 19, 2015 07:31

-Book stores possess an unusual quiet that I find particularly conducive to meditation.
-The Book Trader's quiet, in the Olde City section of Philadelphia, is full.
-Distant sirens filter through the front door like water across rocks in a creek.
-Pages rustle and sing an unmistakable song of fingers sliding across paper, occasionally stopping to pinpoint an individual word.
-The aisles are narrow and intimate, requiring patrons to excuse themselves when navigating columns of books stacked knee-high in any given part of the store.
+Bookstores possess an unusual quiet conducive to meditation.
+The Book Trader's quiet, in the Olde City section of Philadelphia, is unusually full.
+Distant music filters throughout like water across rocks.
+Pages rustle and sing the unmistakable song of fingers sliding across paper, occasionally stopping to pinpoint an individual word.
+The aisles are narrow and intimate, requiring patrons to excuse themselves when navigating stacks.

-In the back of the store, in the southeast corner, one can sit in the corner early in the day, before customers begin to arrive.
-With your back to the corner of the shelves, and your legs folded, the left pointing west and the right pointing north, you can absorb a rare energy, as if the store is an amplifier.
-For two minutes at a time, while you close your eyes, the experience is sublime.
+In the back, in the southeast corner, one can sit comfortably on the floor before customers begin to arrive.
+Taking a breath, with your legs folded, the left pointing west and the right pointing north, you can absorb a rare energy.
+The store is an amplifier.
+Two minutes at a time, with your eyes closed, the experience is sublime.

 Don't ask, just enjoy the possibility.